plxulo/plxulo/README.md

   ## 👋 Hello!
 I'm Paulo!

-  I'm a web development intern and student at Federal University of Santa Catarina, Brazil.
+  I'm a web developer and student at Federal University of Santa Catarina, Brazil.
   I'm currently learning and looking up to become a full cycle developer

   ## Find me